11 Beam Deflection

 \[ M=\int_{0}^{L} V(x) d x \]

-We may therefore relate the deflection of a beam to not only the internal bending moment, but also the internal shear force and external distributed load through successive integrations.
-For some loading configurations it can be much simpler to integrate the distributed load equation 4 times instead of finding the equation of the internal bending moment through equilibrium and integrating twice.
-When doing this, remember that loads acting downwards (as most loads on beams do) are negative.
+We may therefore relate the deflection of a beam not only the internal bending moment but also to the internal shear force and external distributed load through successive integrations.
+For some loading configurations it can be simpler to integrate the distributed load equation four times instead of finding the equation of the internal bending moment through equilibrium and integrating twice.
+When taking the simpler approach, remember that loads acting downward (as most loads on beams do) are negative.

 Note that each successive integral will introduce a new constant of integration.
-We must again apply boundary conditions in order to solve for these constants.
-There are now four constants so we require four boundary conditions.
-Two of these are the same as in Section 11.1:
+To solve for these constants we must again apply boundary conditions.
+Now with four constants four boundary conditions are required.
+Two of these conditions are the same as those in Section 11.1:

-At a fixed support, both the slope and deflection are zero
+At a fixed support both slope and deflection are zero.

 The other two boundary conditions come from knowing the value of the shear force and bending moment at a point in the beam.
-We are able to find these from our work in Chapter 7.
-While we can use known values at any point in the beam, it is generally easiest to use the shear force and bending moment at x = 0.
-At this point:
+Our work in Chapter 7 enables us to find them.
+Although we can use known values at any point in the beam, it is generally easiest to use the shear force and bending moment at x = 0.
+Note the two conditions at this point:

 The shear force will be equal to the applied force (including a force applied by a support) if there is one, or zero otherwise.